Skip to main content

 Workout 1 HIIT (Full body burn)

-This HIIT full body burn workout (Work: 40 sec | Rest: 20 sec | 4 Rounds) is designed to maximize calorie burning and boost metabolism through intense interval training that targets every major muscle group.
-Unlike steady cardio that maintains one pace, this routine uses work-rest intervals: alternating between high-intensity bursts and brief recovery periods to push your heart rate up and down, creating an afterburn effect that continues burning calories hours after your workout ends.
+This HIIT full body burn workout (Work: 40 sec | Rest: 20 sec | 4 rounds) is designed to maximize calorie burning and boost metabolism through intensive interval training that targets every major muscle group.
+Unlike regular cardio where a single pace is maintained, this routine uses work-rest intervals: an alternation between high-intensity bursts and short recovery periods to raise and lower your heart rate, creating an afterburn effect that keeps you burning calories for hours after your workout.

 Built for progress